First, here’s a look at the fastest-growing supplement & vitamin topics of the past year:

 The popularity of gummy-based supplements grew in part for a roundabout reason: marijuana legalization.
 As more states effectively legalized recreational marijuana, the market expanded—but new customers weren't necessarily interested in smoking, so dispensaries started offering other delivery mechanisms, like gummies.
 Gummies are fairly easy to make, and the sugar and other flavorings can cover up less pleasant tastes.
 This created a category of gummies that a) had an active ingredient other than sugar, and b) could only be purchased by adults.

-Now, gummies are an increasingly common form factor for the latest supplements and vitamin ingredients.
+Now, gummies are an increasingly common form factor, driving gummy supplements trends that blend flavor, convenience, and habit-forming design.

 Fitness wasn’t always popular.
 The Olympics inspired a running surge in the 1970s.
 In the 1980s, stationary bikes first started making their way into gyms everywhere.
 And the release of Jane Fonda’s Workout exercise videos in 1982 is largely credited with kickstarting aerobics’ popularity.
 In the grand scheme of things, the commercialization of fitness is a relatively recent phenomena.